I thought I knew what pain was. I was wrong.

 Finally, at 1:30 in the morning, I rounded the corner and saw the finish line.
 I didn’t have the energy left to cry, and I barely had the oxygen left to yell.
 A few of the racers and the organizer, Brian Rhea, had come to see the Lanterne Rouge (last rider in) finish.

 I had biked 157 miles on the last day, and been awake for 17 hours of continuous biking.
 You could brush the salt off my jersey in clouds.
 I was shivering, bruised, and my ass was molded to my seat, literally.
 But I did it.
 629.4 miles.
-I am tied for the youngest finisher in the race’s history, and I currently hold the longest recorded finishing time at 138 hours and 27 minutes.
+I am tied for the second-youngest finisher in the race’s history, and I currently hold the longest recorded finishing time at 138 hours and 27 minutes.

 In just over five days, I lost nearly 20 pounds, ate a lifetime supply of peanut M&Ms and mentally broke down more times than I can count.
 My blood sugar was so low when I got home my dad wouldn’t let me go to bed without eating.
 I slept for 14 hours and took the next two days off work because I could barely walk.